swiftlang/swift-evolution/proposals/0451-escaped-identifiers.md

 We will distinguish these two uses of backticks with the following terminology:

 *   An **escaped identifier** is a sequence of characters surrounded by backticks that starts with `identifier-head` and is followed by zero or more `identifier-character`, as defined in the Swift [grammar](https://docs.swift.org/swift-book/documentation/the-swift-programming-language/summaryofthegrammar/).
 This is what Swift supports today to treat keywords as identifiers.
 *   A **raw identifier** is a sequence of characters surrounded by backticks that contains characters other than those allowed in an escaped identifier.
-The exact contents are described in [Permissible Characters](#permissible-characters) below.
+The exact contents are described in [Permitted Characters](#permitted-characters) below.

 In both cases, the backticks are **not** considered part of the identifier; they only delimit the identifier from surrounding tokens.